microsoft/MicrosoftCloud/samples/openai-acs-msgraph/README.md

         AAD_CLIENT_ID=<AAD_CLIENT_ID>
         ```

-1. To send a message from the app into a Teams Channel (optional feature that is included), view a Team in [Microsoft Teams](https://teams.microsoft.com) using your Microsoft 365 dev tenant account.
+1. To send a message from the app into a Teams Channel (optional feature that is included), open [Microsoft Teams](https://teams.microsoft.com) using your Microsoft 365 dev tenant account.

-1. Go to the Teams application, expand a team, and find a channel that you want to send messages to from the app.
+1. Expand a team and find a channel that you want to send messages to from the app.

-1. In the channel header, click on the three dots (...) and select `Get link to channel.`
+1. In the team header, click on the three dots (...) and select `Get link to team`.

-1. A pop-up window will appear with a link to the channel.
-The link will contain the Team ID and Channel ID.

-1. The Team ID is the string of letters and numbers after `teams/` in the link.
-For example, in the link "https://teams.microsoft.com/l/team/19%3ae9b9...", the Team ID is "19:e9b9...".
+1. In the link that appears in the popup window, the team ID is the string of letters and numbers after `team/`.
+For example, in the link "https://teams.microsoft.com/l/team/19%3ae9b9.../", the team ID is *19%3ae9b9...* up to the following `/` character.

+1. Copy the team ID and assign it to `TEAM_ID` in the *.env* file.

+1. In the channel header, click on the three dots (...) and select `Get link to channel`.

-1. The Channel ID is the string of letters and numbers after `/channel/` in the link.
-For example, in the link "https://teams.microsoft.com/l/channel/19%3a....", the Channel ID is "19:...".
+1. In the link that appears in the popup window, the channel ID is the string of letters and numbers after `channel/`.
+For example, in the link "https://teams.microsoft.com/l/channel/19%3aQK02.../", the channel ID is *19%3aQK02...* up to the following `/` character.

-1. Add the Team ID and Channel ID values into the `.env` file.
+1. Copy the channel ID and assign it to `CHANNEL_ID` in the *.env* file.

-    ```
-    TEAM_ID=<TEAMS_TEAM_ID>
-    CHANNEL_ID=<TEAMS_CHANNEL_ID>
-    ```

 ## Install App Dependencies and Start the App